Featured image: Frequently asked questions to vegans—answered.

 Breath.
 Calm down.
 You used to ask this question too.

 Sorry, mate.
 That was too sarcastic.
 In short: pulses, cereals and grains, and nuts and oily seeds.
 Granted, that sounds pretty crap when you say it like that.
-In practise, though, my meals today were peanut butter on toast and porridge with jam, nuts, and seeds; three-bean soup; Thai curry; and various snacks and fruit.
-This took my protein intake comfortably over the 61 g recommended for my weight.
+In practice it’s better.
+Consider my meals today: peanut butter on toast and porridge with jam, nuts, and seeds; three-bean soup; Thai curry; and various snacks and fruit.
+That took my protein intake to comfortably over the 61 g recommended for my weight.

-But protein is just one of the many nutrients we need.
-NHS professionals state that ‘You should be able to get most of the nutrients you need from eating a varied and balanced vegan diet.’
+Besides, protein is just one of the many nutrients we need and healthcare professionals state that ‘You should be able to get most of the nutrients you need from eating a varied and balanced vegan diet.’
 It’s even been demonstrated that vegans are likely to live longer.
 That’s even more time to annoy you.